-Pastor Fran is the Senior Pastor at Calvary Chapel King's Highway in Philadelphia, Pennsylvania.
-He is a martial artist with more than 29 years of experience, having earned Black Belts in Jiu-jitsu, Tae Kwon Do, Keichu Do, and Kardo Jitsu-Ryu.
-He is a member of the Christian Black Belt Association, and the staff chaplain at St. Christopher's Hospital for Children.
-He has a Bachlor of Science Degree from Koinonia College and a Masters in Education from Temple University.
+Fran Pultro is an actor, dancer, martial artist and pastor.
+He is the Senior Pastor at Calvary Chapel King’s Highway in Philadelphia, Pennsylvania.
+He is a martial artist with more than 29 years of experience, and he has earned Black Belts in Jiu-jitsu, Tae Kwon Do, Keichu Do, and Kardo Jitsu-Ryu.
+Fran Pultro is a member of the Christian Black Belt Association, and the staff chaplain at St. Christopher’s Hospital for Children.
+He has a Bachelor of Science Degree from Koinonia College and a Masters in Education from Temple University.

-A geographical move into Philadelphia took him to another school, which was an ITF Tae Kwon Do school.
-He remained in the ITF until it was apparent that the particular instructor he was training with was a less than honest.
+He moved into Philadelphia, which took him to another school, an ITF Tae Kwon Do school.
+He remained in the ITF until it was apparent that the particular instructor he was training with was less than honest.
 He studied with several reputable men of integrity who were from different disciplines, John Manneil in Kardo Jitsu Ryu, Karl Marx in Keichu Do, Bill Buckley in Tae Kwon Do and John Fetzer in Jiu-jitsu.

-Because of his dance background he became a good forms/kata competitor.
-He began to win tournaments in forms competition, and in 1997 placed 13th in the USKA World Championships in the Master's Division.
+Because of his dance background, Fran became a good forms/kata competitor.
+He began to win tournaments in forms competition, and in 1997 placed 13th in the USKA World Championships in the Master’s Division.
 That was the last year he competed.
 He was 46 years old at the time.

 Due to the lack of integrity in the one ITF instructor he had, he determined to teach with the utmost integrity.
 His school is in one of the most drug-infested and crime-ridden neighborhoods of Philly.
-HeI took most students for no charge as otherwise they would not be able to study..
+Most of his martial arts students could not afford to pay, so he took them for no charge, as otherwise they would not be able to study.

-During this time he was pastoring his church and he saw some interesting parallels between the characteristics martial arts instructors wish to instill in their students and those God wants to instill in us.
+During this time Fran Pultro was pastoring his church.
+He saw some interesting parallels between the characteristics good martial arts instructors wish to instill in their students and those God wants to instill in us.

 Pastor Pultro connected with the Christian Black Belt Association and began to develop a Bible directed specifically at martial artists called Wisdom For The Warrior.
-The soft cover New International Version of the Bible has teaching, testimonies and devotionals by martial artists specifically for martial artists.
-It is small enough to be carried in workout bags for Bible study or to share the Word with your fellow martial artists.
+This soft cover New International Version of the Bible has teaching, testimonies and devotionals by martial artists specifically for martial artists.
+It is small enough to be carried in a workout bag for Bible study or to share the Word with your fellow martial artists.

 Many martial artists contributed to Wisdom For The Warrior including: